larpchronicles/rules/chronicles-rulebook.md

 ### Shields

+* The shortest dimension a shield may have is 12".
 * The longest dimension a shield may have is 36".
 * Everything attached to the shield and its edges (such as foam edging) counts as part of the shield.
 * The maximum allowed surface area of a shield is 531 square inches and is calculated as if the shield were a flattened surface, counting any concavities into the silhouette.